 In addition to a one-year internship and four-year residency in ophthalmology, Dr. Felder completed a one-year fellowship in ophthalmic plastic and reconstructive surgery.
 Ophthalmic plastic surgeons have the most specialized training to perform eyelid surgery, and that is the only surgery performed by Dr. Felder.
 Those that claim they are eyelid specialists, will be Oculoplastic surgeons, no other.
 Dr. Felder will show you hundreds of his before and after eyelid surgery photos which is imperative in evaluating who should perform your cosmetic eyelid surgery.

-Yes, if you are considering a cosmetic procedure or surgery, your consultation with Dr. Felder will be complimentary.
+If you are considering a cosmetic procedure or surgery, there will be a fee for your consultation with Dr. Felder.

 The goal of Dr. Felder’s cosmetic eyelid surgery, is not to change what you look like or make you look like you have had surgery.
 He emphasizes a natural appearance after surgery.
 Our patients report that, upon returning to work or daily life, friends make the following remarks: “Wow you look great.
 Did you change your hairstyle?” or “Have you been on vacation?”
 Maintaining a natural yet refreshed look is the hallmark of a successful procedure, performed by Dr. Felder.

 The upper eyelid lift, also known as a Blepharoplasty, is a cosmetic plastic surgery procedure designed to rejuvenate an aging upper eyelid.
 The upper eyelid lift can improve the appearance of drooping skin and puffiness in the upper eyelids.
 An incision is placed in the upper eyelid crease and closed with very precise small stitches.
 The stitches will be removed by Dr. Felder within a week.